 If you need to adjust your contribution and investment strategy on your investment goal on the Franc app, navigate to your investment goal dashboard, click on “Edit”, and select “Edit Goal Details”.

-Once you’ve done your mid-year financial reset, you should feel equipped and empowered to tackle the rest of the year and actively work towards your goals.
+Once you’ve done your financial reset, you should feel equipped and empowered to actively work towards your goals.
 My last tip: don’t feel that this is only a bi-annual event: check in on your goals, progress and budget regularly and the process will be so much simpler!